 Our Approach

 We look for trainees with at least five years of experience working in conservation programs in the field, who have the character, attitude and skills to become potential team leaders.
-Many of these potential trainees are presently engaged in conservation either inside the four partner organizations, other allied organizations or in conservations groups working in other regions.
-This means that they are busy and with limited time to engage in a training program that could require several weeks of absence from their jobs.
+Many of these potential trainees are currently employed by conservation organisations and have limited availability to participate in a training programme that could require several weeks’ absence from their jobs.
+To minimise disruption to their ongoing tasks while providing the best possible training, our courses consist of two phases.

-The second phase will take place at a field site managed by one of the four organizations and will require two weeks of personal attendance by the students, away from their day-to-day responsibilities.
-The objective of this phase is to consolidate the concepts and ideas explored during the online phase by analysing real cases and discussing ideas with junior and senior colleagues from other continents.
-This phase will include sessions with CEOs or senior managers from the four organizations and other conservation groups who will discuss their management procedures and decisions through in-depth interviews with the course coordinators and participants.
-Interviews and high-quality conversations will be combined with indoor and outdoor group activities that will help not only to provide new practical knowledge to trainees, but also to assess their potential as program managers and conservation leaders.
-Thus, prospective program coordinators will be exposed to field conditions similar to those found in actual conservation programs.
-This field phase will also allow leaders of conservation organizations and the main trainers to assess the potential of their trainees to actually become effective team leaders and program coordinators.
+The second phase takes place in a protected area managed by a selected conservation organisation.
+It typically requires students to be away from their day-to-day responsibilities for 10–12 days.
+This phase aims to consolidate the concepts and ideas explored during the online phase through the analysis of real cases and discussion with junior and senior colleagues from different organisations and contexts.
+This phase includes sessions with experienced trainers on team management and conservationists with experience of managing effective conservation initiatives.
+These senior managers share their personal experiences and hard-won lessons through in-depth conversations with the course coordinators and participants.
+Interviews and high-quality conversations are combined with indoor and outdoor group activities that provide trainees with new practical knowledge and help assess their potential as programme managers and conservation leaders.
+Thus, prospective programme coordinators are exposed to field conditions similar to those found in actual conservation programmes.
+This field phase enables conservation organisation leaders and main trainers to evaluate their trainees’ potential to become effective team leaders and programme coordinators.

 Curricula